Time in Canada: Daylight saving time

+Daylight saving time (DST) is observed in six of ten provinces (all in Eastern Canada) and one of three territories, with exceptions.
+The six jurisdictions that do not observe DST are all located geographically west of their legislated time zones by one hour or more, meaning that they effectively use daylight time year-round.
+Under the Constitution of Canada, laws related to timekeeping are a purely provincial matter.

-Four Canadian cities, by local ordinance, observed daylight saving time in 1916.
+Port Arthur, Ontario, was the first place in the world to introduce daylight saving time, on 1 July 1908.
+Four Canadian cities, by local ordinance, observed DST in 1916.
 Brandon, Manitoba, adopted it on 17 April.
 It was followed by Winnipeg on 23 April, Halifax on 30 April, and Hamilton, Ontario, on 4 June.
-Port Arthur, Ontario, was the first place in the world to introduce it, on 1 July 1908.

-Daylight saving time is currently observed in nine of ten provinces and two of three territories, with exceptions in several provinces and Nunavut.
-Most of the province of Saskatchewan, despite geographically being in the Mountain Time Zone, observes year-round CST.
-In 2020, the territory of Yukon abandoned seasonal time change and moved to permanently observing MST year-round.
-Under the Constitution of Canada, laws related to timekeeping are a purely provincial matter.
-In practice, since the late 1960s DST across Canada has been closely or completely synchronized with its observance in the United States to promote consistent economic and social interaction.
+In practice, DST across Canada has – since the late 1960s – been closely or completely synchronized with its observance in the United States to promote consistent economic and social interaction.
 When the United States extended DST in 1987 to the first Sunday in April, all DST-observing Canadian provinces followed suit to mimic the change.
+The latest United States change to daylight saving time – Energy Policy Act of 2005, which began observance in 2007, adding parts of March and November to the period in which daylight saving time is observed – was also adopted by the various provinces and territories of Canada.

-In 2019, the legislature of British Columbia began the process of eliminating the practice of observing daylight saving time in the province.
-On 31 October 2019, the government introduced Bill 40 in the legislature, which would define "Pacific Time" as "7 hours behind Coordinated Universal Time (UTC)".
-In a press release, the provincial government stated an intention to maintain alignment of clock time with Washington, Oregon, California, and Yukon.
-The move follows a consultation earlier in 2019, in which the province received over 223,000 responses, 93% of which said they would prefer year-round DST as compared to the status quo of changing the clocks twice a year.
-The premier of British Columbia discussed the issue with Yukon premier Sandy Silver, who said in October that he needs more consultation with Yukon stakeholders, and with Alberta and Alaska.
+In 2019, the legislature of British Columbia (BC) began the process of eliminating the practice of observing daylight saving time in the province.
+On 31 October 2019, the government introduced Bill 40 in the legislature, which would define Pacific Time as "7 hours behind Coordinated Universal Time (UTC)".
+In a press release, the provincial government stated its intention to maintain alignment of clock time with Washington, Oregon, California, and Yukon.
+The move followed a consultation earlier in 2019, in which the province received over 223,000 responses, 93% of which said they would prefer year-round DST as compared to the status quo of changing the clocks twice a year.
+The premier of British Columbia discussed the issue with Yukon premier Sandy Silver, who said in October that he needed more consultation with Yukon stakeholders, and with Alberta and Alaska.

-The latest United States change (Energy Policy Act of 2005) to daylight saving time, adding parts of March and November to when daylight saving time is observed, which began in 2007 was adopted by the various provinces and territories on the following dates: